 All prices include VAT.
 Fees vary depending on whether you are a member of the European Association for Machine Translation (EAMT) or not.
 If you are not currently a member of EAMT, you may apply for EAMT membership before registering for the conference and then proceed with an EAMT member conference fee.

-Welcome reception, banquet and coffee breaks are included in all fees, but lunches are not.
+Dinner, canteen lunch and coffee breaks are included in all fees.
 Accommodation is not included in any conference package and must be booked separately by each attendee.

 |Early (until May 9th)||Late (until May 21st)||On site|